World number one Scheffler sets US Open target

 At level par he will fancy his chances at the weekend, but one man who will not be competing is Phil Mickelson, who added a slightly improved 73 to his nightmare 78 on Thursday to finish on 11 over.

-Recent LIV Golf signing Mickelson has finished second six times but never managed to win the US Open, and it may remain the one major to evade his grasp given the future difficulties he may face getting into the event.
+Recent LIV Golf signing Mickelson has finished second six times but never managed to win the US Open, and it may remain the one major to evade his grasp given the future difficulties he could face getting into the event.

-The USGA, which runs the US Open, allowed LIV Golf players to compete this week but has suggested they may make it harder for them to do so.
+The USGA, which runs the US Open, allowed LIV Golf players to compete this week but has suggested it may make it harder for them to do so.

 Fellow LIV Golf competitor Dustin Johnson shot a three-over 73 to sit on one over alongside fellow former US Open champion Justin Rose, who also carded a 73, and US PGA Championship winner Justin Thomas, who signed for a 72.